MicrosoftDocs/azure-aks-docs/articles/aks/private-clusters.md

 ### Create a private DNS zone

-Once the private endpoint is created, create a new private DNS zone with the same name as the private DNS zone created by the private cluster:
+Once the private endpoint is created, create a new private DNS zone in the same virtual network that contains the consuming resources, with the same name as the private DNS zone created by the private cluster:

 1. Go to the node resource group in the Azure portal.
 2. Select the private DNS zone and record: